apostrophecms/apostrophe-selective-permissions/README.md

   }
 ```

-Permissions for pages are managed via the `apostrophe-custom-pages` module.
+Note that permissions for all types of pages are managed via configuration of the `apostrophe-custom-pages` module.

-Here `manage` refers to being able to see the "Reorganize" view (aka "Pages").

-The `move` action refers to moving a page in the page tree.
-It implies they can `trash` the page, too.

 ## More than one permission